No pair of running shoes is complete without the perfect set of running insoles inside them.

 There are a whole host of other running injuries to watch out for when on the track or trail.
 Make sure you’re protected!

 They can help you through an existing injury.
 There are even custom ones you can have made for you.
-Like plantar fasciitis mentioned above or knee/lower back pain, there’s an insole for them all.
+Like plantar fasciitis mentioned above or knee/lower back pain like sciatica, there’s an insole for them all.
 You don’t have to completely stop your daily activities when an injury gets you down.
 There’s help.